0xSpaceShard/starknet-hardhat-plugin/README.md

 If you've used Hardhat 👷‍♀️👷‍♂️ and want to develop for Starknet <img src="https://starkware.co/wp-content/uploads/2021/07/Group-177.svg" alt="starknet" width="18"/>, this plugin might come in hand.
 If you've never set up a Hardhat project, check out [this guide](https://hardhat.org/tutorial/creating-a-new-hardhat-project.html).

+## Starknet Devnet JS

+You might be more interested in a better-maintained repository that provides Starknet Devnet interaction.
+Check out [starknet-devnet.js](https://github.com/0xspaceShard/starknet-devnet-js).

 ## 🌐 Docs

 On the following links you can find the documentation of: